JeanBaptisteServais/Jojo-detector-/README.md

 <h1>positioning</h1>

-here we rotate the image to put the object in a desired direction
+here we rotate the image to put the object in a desired direction with soh cah toa